cdonahu/st558-project2/entertainment.md

     ## The final value used for the model was mtry = 2.

 ### Boosted Tree

+Boosted tree models is another tree-based method of prediction.
+Although, unlike random forest models, boosted tree models grow sequentially with each subsequent grown on a modified version of the original data and the predictions updated as trees grow.

 ``` r
 # Load required packages